Build a solid Business Relationship starts with trust.

-4.3.6 observe all health and safety rules and regulations and any other security requirements that apply at any of Parcel Recovery Solutions Ltd’s premises;
+4.3.6 observe all health and safety rules and regulations and any other security requirements that apply at any of Parcel Recovery Solution Ltd’s premises;

-4.3.7 hold all materials, equipment and tools, drawings, specifications and data supplied by Parcel Recovery Solutions Ltd to the Supplier (“Customer Materials”) in safe custody at its own risk, maintain the Customer Materials in good condition until returned to Parcel Recovery Solutions Ltd, and not dispose or use the Customer Materials other than in accordance with Parcel Recovery Solutions Ltd’s written instructions or authorisation;
+4.3.7 hold all materials, equipment and tools, drawings, specifications and data supplied by Parcel Recovery Solution Ltd to the Supplier (“Customer Materials”) in safe custody at its own risk, maintain the Customer Materials in good condition until returned to Parcel Recovery Solution Ltd, and not dispose or use the Customer Materials other than in accordance with Parcel Recovery Solution Ltd’s written instructions or authorisation;

-4.3.9 ensure that all written information provided to Parcel Recovery Solutions Ltd in relation to the Services is accurate and complete in all material respects.
+4.3.9 ensure that all written information provided to Parcel Recovery Solution Ltd in relation to the Services is accurate and complete in all material respects.